nickserv/danamccurdy.com/_posts/2014-01-29-love-and-identity-a-reflection.md

 ---
 layout: post
-title: love and Identity- A Reflection
+title: "love and Identity - A Reflection"
 category: love
+published: true
 ---

 There was a moment